 If you’re providing seasonal content or advice that's good enough to be turned into a guide, why not make it downloadable?
 This gives you the option of capturing a few more details from your leads such as their first name, last name and email address.
 You've then got the option to engage with them at a later date.
 Clever you, eh?

 On your social media channels.

 Tell your story & be personable.

 Put yourself in your potential client's shoes: If you're going to choose a firm or a particular solicitor, you'll want to know that you can trust them.
 So, make it easy for people to trust you!

 Your staff are real people, so show that on your website and social profiles.
 If someone has written an article, make sure to use their profile pictures on images shared across different social channels.

 Share team successes (such as awards that your staff might win) or interesting things you do in the office.

 Mack’s Solicitors do this in a really interesting way, with a Facebook page that really focuses on their people.
 They show off what they’re doing for charity, awards they’ve won, campaigns they’re backing and even share throwback pictures!

 This type of content works really well on Facebook because it's very much a personal platform - so people generally don’t want to be sold to on this channel.
 Primarily used for communicating with friends and family, most of its users want to see light-hearted and interesting posts, or to feel connected to real human beings in some way.

 It’s a team effort.

 To be more personable, you'll need to get your team involved.
-Often, when we talk to clients that are doing marketing for law firms, they find that they don’t have enough time because it’s a small part of their job.
+Often, when we talk to clients that are doing digital marketing for law firms, they find that they don’t have enough time because it’s a small part of their job.
 The other problem they often face is getting content to share on social media.